richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 #### Vulnerability Assessment
 ...automated security scanning to identify misconfigurations, missing patches, and insecure settings

-- **Vulnerability Assessment**: builtin scans that detect security issues and insecure configurations
+- **Vulnerability Assessment**: built-in scans that detect security issues and insecure configurations
-  - **SQL Server**: run the builtin vulnerability assessment in SQL Server Management Studio or via TSQL, review results in the GUI
+  - **SQL Server**: run the built-in vulnerability assessment in SQL Server Management Studio or via T-SQL, review results in the GUI
   - **Azure SQL**: enable as part of Advanced Data Security on the server or database (portal or PowerShell) and view findings under the Vulnerability Assessment blade

 - **Remediation**: actionable guidance and exportable scripts to fix detected issues
-  - **SQL Server**: generate exportable reports (Excel or PDF) and apply recommended fixes manually or via TSQL
+  - **SQL Server**: generate exportable reports (Excel or PDF) and apply recommended fixes manually or via T-SQL
   - **Azure SQL**: download remediation scripts from the portal and automate remediation with Azure PowerShell or Azure CLI

 <!-- ------------------------- ------------------------- -->